Dreams and passions in the world of classic cars

 • Int color: black

-A development of the prewar 6C 2300 and 2500, this 6C 2500 Super Sport is the ultimate variant of the old style elegant, glamorous, and luxurious Alfa Romeos that were developed under the guidance of Vittorio Jano and Wilfredo Ricart.
+A development of the prewar 6C 2300 and 2500, this 6C 2500 Super Sport is the ultimate variant of the old-style elegant, glamorous, and luxurious Alfa Romeos that were developed under the guidance of Vittorio Jano and Wilfredo Ricart.
 The specification is accordingly modern, including dual overhead cam engine and independent suspension all round.
 Alfa Romeo ambitiously raced the 6C 2300 and 2500 following their introduction, amassing an impressive string of victories and podium finishes including 1-2 in the 1937 Mille Miglia, 1-2-3 in the 1937 6 hour Targa Abruzzo at Pescara backed up by another Pescara win in 1938.
 Successful races continued after the cessation of WWII hostilities, including an overall win in the 1950 Targa Florio.

 The most technically potent of several 6C 2500 models was the Super Sport, built on the 2,700mm wheelbase.
-With three Weber carburetors it gave 110hp even on the low octane fuel available in Europe at the time.
+With three Weber carburators it gave 110hp even on the low octane fuel available in Europe at the time.
 The 6C 2500’s relatively stiff frame and 4-wheel independent suspension delivered this power to the road much better than the typically cart-sprung solid axle cars of the day.
 The supple suspensions were easier on drivers and passengers, important both in preserving a competitor’s alertness at the end of the Mille Miglia and to the owner of a Gran Turismo Alfa at the end of a road trip to Cannes.
 Their combination of sophisticated engineering, durability, and attractive bodywork has ensured that they are, and have always been, highly sought after by collectors and performance minded enthusiasts.
 Three variants were built postwar, including the two closed versions, one by Carrozzeria Touring of Milan, and one in house by Alfa Romeo.

 This particular car, has probably experienced the most interesting history of the rare and desirable super sport Alfas bodied by the most prestigious “carrozziere” Touring.
 Apart from the history behind the car which makes this Alfa Icon an unique car, it is one of the 19 Touring Coupe Airlux ever made.